varunlokesha/Nashville_Real_Estate_Investment/README.md

 |     AUC          |     0.561             |     0.5782           |     0.6053           |     0.60056              |

-Based on the comparison table comparing important metrics like accuracy, precision, recall and AUC, it can be seen that gradient boosting has the highest accuracy along with having a better precision rate which indicates the accuracy of positive predictions.
+Based on the comparison table comparing important metrics like accuracy, precision, recall and AUC, it can be seen that gradient boosting has the highest accuracy and a better precision rate, indicating the accuracy of positive predictions.
 Also, the AUC of gradient boosting is the highest which signifies that it is a better classifier overall.
-Hence based on these 3 key metrics gradient boosting model is recommended to be used by the real estate company.
+Hence, based on these 3 key metrics, the gradient boosting model is recommended.